afragen/edd-sl-updater/README.md

 ### Plugin Updater Example

-The following is an example of how to instantiate the updater from a plugin.
+The following is an example of how to instantiate the settings/updater from a plugin.
 It is run from the main plugin file.
+This will provide a settings page for the plugin too.

 ```php
 // Automatically install EDD SL Updater.